 How I came up with the mini-course name

 Naming can be so tough!
 I didn’t have the exact product name until a couple of days before the launch.
 I wrote out dozens of ideas – but “Ultimate Course Checklist” was just not sounding very exciting.
-It was then that I remembered the genius Laura Belgray and her course Inbox Hero (I’m the lucky designer who gets to work with her on her products and websites).
+It was then that I remembered the genius Laura Belgray and her course Inbox Hero (I’m the lucky designer who’s designed her products and websites).
 She’s always so clear on what she’s selling – so that inspired me to play with the name.

-I wanted to keep the name short – and I wanted it to be playful.
+I wanted to keep the name short, clear and memorable – and I wanted it to be playful.
 One of my nicknames is “Smartello” and it hit me to combine Launch (what I was selling) with the name Brain.
 I ran it by one of my closest business friends and she loved it (my husband, by the way, did NOT love it and liked something more corporate sounding – that’s why you need to get multiple opinions and trust your gut).

 Pro tip: I also like to search the trademark office to make sure I’m not knowingly infringing on anyone’s registered name.

 How I created the course graphics

 Once I had the name Launch Brain, I knew I could play with some fun graphic ideas.
 I searched my favorite online graphics directory Envato Elements and found a cute little brain illustration almost instantly.
 I had saved an idea for a color scheme (I love Design Seeds for color inspiration), so I modified the illustration a bit and tweaked the colors to match my palette.
 Then I chose a fun font and created a few simple graphics for each lesson and made a matching image for my instagram feed and newsletter.
 You don’t have to overthink this part – I’d rather see simple and clean images than a bunch of mismatched graphics.
 Choose a complementary color palette, pick 1-2 fonts and keep it simple!

 How I got my course recorded and launched in less than a week